Quenneville coaches Panthers to 4-3 win over Blackhawks

 Quenneville also had a smile on his face while he watched the ceremony paying tribute to one of the players who rose to stardom while he was in Chicago.

 Kane extended his point streak to 11 games when he drove a big slap shot by Bobrovsky with 1:15 left, trimming Florida’s lead to 4-3.
-But captain Jonathan Toews was whistled for hooking with 31.7 seconds remaining, helping the Panthers hold on.
+But Toews was whistled for hooking with 31.7 seconds remaining, helping the Panthers hold on.

+“That push we had in the third, we can get more out of it,” Blackhawks coach Jeremy Colliton said.
+“We kind of ran out of gas.”

 After a scoreless first period, Florida grabbed control with four in the second.